General Bernstein-like inequality for additive functionals of Markov chains: Main results

-Let us note that in the main Theorem \ref{BI} the right-hand side of the inequality does not converge to $0$ when time $t$ goes to infinity (there is one term which depends on $n$).
-Usually in applications of this kind $t$ is of order at most $n$ and the other terms dominate on the right-hand side of the inequality.
+Let us note that in Theorem \ref{BI} the right-hand side of the inequality does not converge to $0$ when $t$ tends to infinity (one of the terms depends on $n$ but not on $t$).
+Usually in applications $t$ is of order at most $n$ and the other terms dominate on the right-hand side of the inequality, so this does not pose a problem.
 Nevertheless one can obtain another version of Theorem \ref{BI}, namely